dda777/test_work/readme.rst

 2 - Example how I work with DataBase (db structure, queries)

 3 - Example how I work with fraimwork CodeIgniter (MVC, JS, HTML, AJAX)

+You can see the implemented project in action here - http://dda.esy.es/